atom-community/atom-script/README.md

 Select some code and hit `⌘-i` to run just that selection.

 `⌘-i` to run your entire file.

+`⌘-shift-j` to run using the line [number] specific.
+Note that if you select an entire line this number could be off by one due to the way Atom detects numbers while text is selected.

 `⌘-shift-i` to configure command options and program arguments